What is Software Metering?

 Software metering enables automated identification of reclamation candidates:

-Inactivity Thresholds
+Inactivity thresholds

 No usage in 30 days: Flag for review